This post may contain affiliate links. See my disclosure policy.

 - One pot meal.
 Everything you’ll need to make this dish comes together in one pot, which I love because prep time is minimal, and so is cleanup.

 - It’s healthy and satisfying.
-This stew is loaded with lean protein and tons of veggies in a light, aromatic broth, making for a nutritious yet delicious dish.
+My stew is loaded with lean protein and tons of veggies in a light, aromatic broth, making for a nutritious yet delicious dish.

 - Makes great leftovers.
-As much as I enjoy this stew fresh off the stovetop, it reheats just as well.
+As much as I enjoy this stew fresh off the stovetop, there is a reason why stews taste better a couple of days post-cooking.

 Ingredients needed